nctlcnt/noctilucos.github.io/retail/index.md

         <div class="card-text">
           <h3 id="code-93">Code 93</h3>
           <span>1D Barcode</span>
-          <p><a href="https://www.dynamsoft.com/Barcode-Types/Code-93.aspx">Code 93</a> was introduced by Intermec in 1982 as an improvement and complement to Code 39.
+          <p><a class="orangeLink" href="https://www.dynamsoft.com/Barcode-Types/Code-93.aspx">Code 93</a> was introduced by Intermec in 1982 as an improvement and complement to Code 39.
 It differs from Code 39, which is a continuous symbol and produces a denser code.
 Code 93 barcodes are used in retail inventory for identifying products.
 The store staff can easily manage inventory and quickly find the items they are looking for without any problems. </p>
         </div>
       </div>
     </li>